fabrz/react-boilerplate/readme.md

 ## Assets

-The `assets` folder will contain the folowing:
+The `assets` folder will contain the following:

 * css
 * fonts